soumyadipmallick458-png/data-fixer-1/README.md

 # DataFixer

+Description

-DataFixer is a lightweight Python library built on top of pandas that provides chainable data-cleaning utilities for faster exploratory data analysis.
+DataFixer is a lightweight Python library built on top of pandas that provides chainable data-cleaning and data-quality utilities for faster exploratory data analysis.

 ## Features